Symposium: Art, Science, and the Nuclear Legacy

 The nuclear age has left traces in landscapes, bodies, and communities across the globe—shaping our geopolitics, our environments, and the burdens carried across generations.
 This symposium brings together artists and nuclear experts to grapple with these consequences, drawing connections across science, policy, personal history, and creative practice.

-The morning session features Jim Walsh, a nuclear policy expert and senior research associate at MIT’s Security Studies Program who has testified before Congress and traveled to Iran and North Korea for diplomatic talks on nuclear issues, and David Richardson, an epidemiologist and associate dean for research at UC Irvine Joe C. Wen School of Population & Public Health whose research on cancer among nuclear workers and atomic bomb survivors has informed international radiation policy.
-Following a midday break to view Atomic Dragons in the Nichols and Lenzner Galleries, the afternoon brings members of SWANS together for a moderated conversation exploring the history behind the work.
+Jim Walsh is a nuclear policy expert and senior research associate at MIT’s Security Studies Program who has testified before Congress and traveled to Iran and North Korea for diplomatic talks on nuclear issues, and David Richardson is an epidemiologist and associate dean for research at UC Irvine Joe C. Wen School of Population & Public Health whose research on cancer among nuclear workers and atomic bomb survivors has informed international radiation policy.
+Following a midday break to view Atomic Dragons, artists Nancy Buchanan, Judith Dancoff, Hillary Mushkin, Sheila Pinkel, and elin o’Hara slavick join Tamara Cedré, artist and visiting professor of photography at Pitzer College for a conversation exploring the history behind their work in the exhibition.

 This program is made possible by the Murray Pepper and Vicki Reynolds Pepper Distinguished Visiting Artist & Scholar Lecture Endowed Fund at Pitzer College.